 Universal Spanish

-We recently received a question regarding Universal Spanish and realized that a wider audience may have a similar question.
-Universal Spanish, also known as neutral Spanish, may be understood by a wider audience.
-By definition, it is not localized or targeted.
 Interestingly (and paradoxically), there is no universal standard for Universal Spanish.
-The term is used more to describe an approach to translation, rather than to describe its own language.
+The term is used more to describe an approach to translation rather than to describe its own language.

-While it seems like Universal Spanish may be the best way to ask for a translation, it may seem flat or lacking in expression.
+While it seems like Universal Spanish may be the best way to ask for a translation, it may also seem flat or lacking in expression.

-When something needs to be standardized, such as safety instructions for machines sold in multiple Spanish speaking countries, Universal Spanish is more cost-effective and the tone is more formal.
+When something needs to be standardized, such as safety instructions for machines sold in multiple Spanish-speaking countries, Universal Spanish is more cost-effective and the tone is more formal.

 For advertising, storytelling, marketing, and other creative material aimed at a targeted audience, localization may be the preferred option.